Hall algebras and quantum symmetric pairs II: reflection functors: Reflection functors and APR-tilting for quivers

 Let $Q=(\xymatrix{ 1 &2 \ar[l]_{\alpha} \ar[r]^{\beta} & 3})$, with $\btau$ being the nontrivial involution of $Q$.
 Then $\Lambda^\imath$ is isomorphic to the algebra with its quiver $\ov Q$ and relations as follows:

 Recall that $\Lambda^\imath$ is a graded algebra by letting $\deg(\varepsilon_i)=1$ and $\deg(\alpha)=0=\deg(\beta)$.
-Its Auslander-Reiten quiver of $\Lambda^\imath$ is displayed in Figure \ref{figure 3}.
+Its Auslander-Reiten quiver of $\Lambda^\imath$ is displayed in Figure 3.
 As vertices we have the graded dimension vectors of the indecomposable $\Lambda^\imath$-modules.
-The modules on the leftmost column of the figure has to be identified with the corresponding module on the rightmost one.
+The modules on the leftmost column of the figure have to be identified with the corresponding modules on the rightmost one.
 The projective $\Lambda^\imath$-modules are marked with a solid frame.